moonmaster9000/couch_view/readme.markdown

       map ByLabel
     end

-This will generate a map `by_id` on `Article` that looks like this:
+This will generate a map `by_label` on `Article` that looks like this:

     function(doc){
       if (doc['couchrest-type'] == 'Article')
         emit(doc.label, null)
     }

-If you'd like to also count by id, you could use the `map_and_count` method instead:
+If you'd like to also count by label, you could use the `map_and_count` method instead:

     class Article < CouchRest::Model::Base
       include CouchMap